anoma/namada/CONTRIBUTING.md

 The Namada SDK is exposed to any developer building upon Namada.
 Thus, any change made to a public facing function is a breaking change, and therefore should be documented in the Changelog under the `SDK` section.

-The message should outline the exact API change, along with a small section describing *how* and *why* the componenet was change.
+The message should outline the exact API change, along with a small section describing *how* and *why* the component was changed.
 This should give motivation and context to any developer building upon Namada on how they can update their code to the next version.

 ## Development priorities